-With regard to our LCA Program, in April 2014, we entered into an exclusive license agreement with the Radboud University Medical Center, Nijmegen, the Netherlands, to obtain rights in a patent family with composition of matters claims directed to certain antisense oligonucleotides for treating LCA and method of use claims relating to modulation of the splicing of the CEP290 gene product.
+With regard to our LCA Program and our lead candidate in the LCA space, QR-110, we entered into an exclusive license agreement with the Radboud University Medical Center, Nijmegen, the Netherlands in April 2014 to obtain rights in a patent family with composition of matters claims directed to antisense oligonucleotides for treating LCA and method of use claims relating to modulation of the splicing of the CEP290 gene product.
 Patent applications currently are pending in the U.S. as well as Brazil, Canada, Australia, Europe, and Eurasia.
-The term of any patents resulting from these applications, if issued, would be expected to extend to 2032.
+The term of any patents resulting from these applications, if issued, would be expected to extend to at least 2032.